Weil polynomials of abelian varieties over finite fields with many rational points: Abstract

 \section{Abstract}

-Let $\mathcal{M}_g^0(q)$ denote the isogeny class (if it is unique) of $g$-dimensional abelian varieties defined over $\Fq$ with maximal number of rational points among those with endomorphism algebra being a field.
-We describe a polynomial $h_g(t,X)$ such that for every even power $q$ of a prime and verifying mild conditions, $h_g(t,\sqrt{q})$ is the Weil polynomial of $\mathcal{M}_g^0(q)$.
-It turns out that in this case, $\mathcal{M}_g^0(q)$ is ordinary and cyclic outside the primes dividing an integer $N_g$ that only depends on $g$.
-We also give explicitly $h_3(t,X)$ and prove that $\mathcal{M}_3^0(q)$ is ordinary and cyclic.
+We consider the finite set of isogeny classes of $g$--dimensional abelian varieties defined over the finite field $\Fq$ with endomorphism algebra being a field.
+We prove that the class within this set whose varieties have maximal number of rational points is unique, for any prime even power $q$ big enough and verifying mild conditions.
+We describe its Weil polynomial and we prove that the class is ordinary and cyclic outside the primes dividing an integer that only depends on $g$.
+In dimension $3$, we prove that the class is ordinary and cyclic and give explicitly its Weil polynomial, for any prime even power $q$.